-- 2. The terms under which the Board may license an organisation as a Licensed Member are outlined in the Bye-laws.
-Such bodies shall then be required to satisfy the regulations for the conduct of audits (which may be referred to as Reviews) which shall be set out in the Engineering Council Licensing Manual.
-The Manual shall be approved, and regularly reviewed, at least annually, by the QAC. - 3.
-The licensing reviews shall be against the elements of Continuous Performance Improvement which are specified in the Licensing Manual.
+- 2. The terms under which the Board may license an organisation as a Licensee are outlined in the Bye-laws.
+Such bodies shall then be required to satisfy the regulations for the conduct of audits (which may be referred to as Reviews) which shall be set out in the Engineering Council's Regulations for Licensing.
+The Regulations for Licensing shall be approved, and regularly reviewed, at least annually, by the QAC. - 3.
+The licensing reviews shall be against the elements of continuous performance improvement which are specified in the Regulations for Licensing.